msillano/tuyaDAEMON/tuyaDAEMON/README.md

 - **tuiaDAEMON.toolkit** is an [external application](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMON-toolkit) in PHP that uses a MySQL database to store all information about the devices and creates some useful artifacts.
 Using this app, you can test the capabilities of any new device, sending commands (GET/SET/MULTIPLE/SCHEMA/REFRESH) to all DPs.
 A growing collection of [known devices](https://github.com/msillano/tuyaDAEMON/tree/main/devices) is ready, but it is easy to extend it to your new devices.

-### configuration
+### configuration (all modules)

-1) Since 2.2.0, all configuration data are in a `Global MODULE config´ node, with a friendly user interface, mandatory in any module, to make simple the configuration task.
-Refer to this _node info_ for up-to-date configuration instructions for each module.
+1) Since 2.2.0, all configuration data are in a `Global MODULE config´ node, with a friendly user interface, mandatory in any module, to make simple the configuration task. **_Refer to this _node info_ for up-to-date configuration instructions for each module._**
-    - Only a few node-red configuration nodes still require the user direct setup: mySQL, MQTT, tuya-smart-device (new devices).
+    - Only a few node-red configuration nodes still require the user direct setup: _mySQL, MQTT, tuya-smart-device_ (new devices).

 2)  _Global CORE config_ includes [`global.alldevices`](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMOM-global.alldevices), a big JSON structure with all required information on all devices, that control the _CORE_ behavior on a device/dps basis. <br>
 Any [new device](https://github.com/msillano/tuyaDAEMON/wiki/Howto:-add-a-new-device-to-tuyaDAEMON) must be added to it.
 To update/modify/edit this structure: